Is It Really Cheaper To Retire Abroad?

 Panama City no longer qualifies as cheap, but other spots in this country certainly do.
 Panama continues to offer the world's gold standard program of special benefits for retirees.
 The currency is the U.S. dollar, so there is no exchange rate risk if your retirement savings and income is in dollars.
 The climate in Panama City and on the coasts is tropical, hot, and humid.
 However, the climate in the highlands can be temperate and tempting.
 Panama is the hub of the Americas, meaning it's easily accessible from anywhere in North and South America and Europe."

 For a more complete list see: The Press: What They're Saying about Panama as a Second Home and Retirement Destination.

 1. Panama: One of the Lowest Costs of Living for Foreigners in the World

 A 2012 report by the Economist's Intelligence Unit on the cost of living in cities around the world found Panama to be one of the ten least expensive cities for foreigners.
-For retirees it is even cheaper- Panama has the best Retired Persons discount program in the world.
+For retirees, it"s even cheaper.
+In addiion, Panama has the best Retired Persons discount program in the world.
 See #3 for details.

 Panama has the US dollar as its currency, a great convenience.
 This makes daily life more hassle free- no need to calculate how much that meal just cost.
 The dollar as currency contributes to Panama's low inflation rate and its status as the most stable economy in Latin America.